 In addition to the IMO resolution, the U.S. National Institute of Standards and Technology (NIST) Cybersecurity Framework Version 1.1 is also used as a reference.
 The NIST Cybersecurity Framework assists companies with their approach to risk assessments by helping them understand an effective approach to manage potential cyber risks both internally and externally.

 As a result of applying the Framework, a “profile” is developed, which can help to identify and prioritize actions for reducing cyber risks.
 The profile can also be used as a tool for aligning policy, business, and technology decisions to manage the risks.

 The NIST recently released a preliminary draft of its Cybersecurity Framework Profile for Ransomware Risk Management.

-The International Association for Classification Societies (IACS) has issued a “Recommendation on Cyber Resilience (No. 166)”.
-This recommendation consolidates IACS’ previous 12 recommendations related to cyber resilience (Nos.
-153 to 164) and applies to the use of computer-based systems, which provide control, alarm, monitoring, safety or internal communication functions that are subject to the requirements of a classification society.
+Recommendation on Cyber Resilience (No. 166) from IACS consolidates previous 12 recommendations related to cyber resilience and applies to the use of computer-based systems, which provide control, alarm, monitoring, safety or internal communication functions that are subject to the requirements of a classification society.

 - In 2022, IACS published two new sets of Unified Requirements (UR) on cyber issues and the updated Rec.
 166 on 27 Apr 2022.
 The aim of this UR is to provide a minimum set of requirements for cyber resilience of ships, with the purpose of providing technical means to stakeholders which would lead to cyber resilient ships.

 - This UR targets the ship as a collective entity for cyber resilience and is intended as a base for the complementary application of other URs and industry standards addressing cyber resilience of onboard systems, equipment and components.
 Minimum requirements for cyber resilience of on-board systems and equipment are given in IACS UR E27.